All Episodes

 Well, what is your first name?

-Uh a book about uh arguing for the Constitution.
+A book about arguing for the Constitution.

 Right.

-And um he doesn't so much talk about his book as he does about the different people who were in history that you and I don't ordinarily talk about with other people about very important.
+And he doesn't so much talk about his book as he does about the different people who were in history that you and I don't ordinarily talk about with other people about very important.

-That's that's a good thing he's doing.
+That's a good thing he's doing.

 What is your first name?